graveja0/health-care-markets/README.md

 admissions from area A *only* flow to hospital H1, and admissions from area B *only* flow to hospital H2.
 Notably, however, both hospitals are located in Area B (H1 is located in B but near the border with area A).
-This scenario is depicted in the **Scenario 1** panel of the image below.
+This scenario is depicted in the **Scenario 1** panel of the figure below.

 Now suppose that a single new hospital enters the market and locates in area A. This new hospital redirects 50 admissions from H1 after it enters the market.
-This scenario is depicted in the **Scenario 2** panel of the image.
+This scenario is depicted in the **Scenario 2** panel of the figure.

 Before we go about constructing HHI measures it is useful to think through how we would *expect* an HHI measure to respond to this market